d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   SWI-Prolog, and can be applied and tested directly inside Emacs (see [Evaluating Elisp in the Emacs manual]).

-  Most often rebuilding SWI-Prolog after changing `sweep.c' and/or `sweep.pl' can be achieved with the following command executed in `swipl-devel/packages/sweep':
+  Most often rebuilding SWI-Prolog after changing `sweep.c' can be achieved with the following command executed in `swipl-devel/packages/sweep':

   ┌────